Fun Facts About Famous Kings

 He was England’s longest-ruling monarch before Queen Victoria and ruled for 59 years, wow that’s a long time.

-He married Charlotte of Mecklenburg-Strelitz, the daughter of a German duke and it was an arranged wedding so that the families became more powerful.
-Unbelievably they only met on the day they got married!
-Can you imagine never meeting your wife before getting married.
+He married Charlotte of Mecklenburg-Strelitz, the daughter of a German duke.
+It was an arranged marriage, so that the families became more powerful.

 They had 15 children…luckily they lived in a palace so there was plenty of room.
 That is a lot of brothers and sisters to deal with.
 The king and queen must have been tired.